moneytree/eslint-config/README.md

 inevitably fall behind a little.
 If you want to know which versions of ESLint we cover, please refer to the version of the ESLint peer-dependency in [package.json](./package.json).

+## Contributing

+### Versioning

+We try to be [semver](https://semver.org/)-ish in how we version this project.
+To create a version-bump commit, simply run `npm version patch`, `npm version minor` or `npm version major`.

+*patch* should get bumped when:

+- New configuration file variations are introduced (like `nodejs-bin` in the example above).

+*minor* should get bumped when:

+- Rules are changed.
+- Rules are added.
+- The `eslint` peer-dependency's minimal version is raised (which is usually when rules are added).

+*major* should get bumped when:

+- A major version bump of ESLint occurs that has significant impact on the users of this configuration.
+- A massive overhaul of the project happens, implying changes to installation and/or integration.
+- New peer-dependencies are required.

 ## License

 MIT